nineisten/QubicRareEvo/README_REVISED.md

 ## Logistics
 ### Travel
-- **Airfare**: Round-trip flights for 4 team members (1 from Atlanta, 1 from Houston, & 2 additional locations) based on average economy fares for 2025, with 10% contingency.
+- **Airfare**: Round-trip flights for 4 team members, based on average economy fares for 2025, with 10% contingency.

 ### Accommodation
 - **Caesars Palace**: 4 rooms for 5 nights @ $300 per night per room (with 10% contingency).